cbrun/cbrun.github.io/_posts/2016-04-14-ecore-design-checklist.md

 ### ☑ Names are existing in a dictionnary, are precise and consistent

 Naming things is hard, and just like in every design activity it is of the most critical importance.
-For non-native english speakers it gets even harder as we might lack some vocabulary or some subtil interpretation might escape us.
+For non-native english speakers it gets even harder as we might lack some vocabulary or some subtle interpretation might escape us.

 Tips and tricks :

 * use [PowerThesaurus](https://www.powerthesaurus.org/), make sure the name is the most precise you can get.
 * use the user background to pick the right name (having defined the Personna comes in handy)
 * try to avoid names which are so general or abstract that they could be interpreted in many different ways by your target users. ``Artifact``, ``Element`` are probably fairly bad names (but again, use the context to decide).